Sherman's March to the Sea: March

 Both U.S. President Abraham Lincoln and General Ulysses S. Grant had serious reservations about Sherman's plans.
 Still, Grant trusted Sherman's assessment and on November 2, 1864, he sent Sherman a telegram stating simply, "Go as you propose."
 The 300 mi march began on November 15.
 Sherman recounted in his memoirs the scene when he left at 7 am the following day:

 Sherman's personal escort on the march was the 1st Alabama Cavalry Regiment, a unit made up entirely of Southerners who remained loyal to the Union.

 The two wings of the army attempted to confuse and deceive the enemy about their destinations; the Confederates could not tell from the initial movements whether Sherman would march on Macon, Augusta, or Savannah.
 Howard's wing, led by Kilpatrick's cavalry, marched south along the railroad to Lovejoy's Station, which caused the defenders there to conduct a fighting retreat to Macon.
 The cavalry captured two Confederate guns at Lovejoy's Station, and then two more and 50 prisoners at Bear Creek Station.
 Howard's infantry marched through Jonesboro to Gordon, southwest of the state capital, Milledgeville.
 Slocum's wing, accompanied by Sherman, moved to the east, in the direction of Augusta.
 They destroyed the bridge across the Oconee River and then turned south.

 The first real resistance was felt by Howard's right wing at the Battle of Griswoldville on November 22.
 Confederate Maj.
-Gen. Wheeler's cavalry struck Brig.
-Gen. Kilpatrick's, killing one, wounding two and capturing 18.
+Gen. Wheeler's cavalry attacked Brig.
+Gen. Kilpatrick's cavalry, killing one, wounding two and capturing 18.
 The infantry brigade of Brig.
-Gen. Charles C. Walcutt arrived to stabilize the defense, and the division of Georgia militia launched several hours of badly coordinated attacks, eventually retreating with about 1,100 casualties (of which about 600 were prisoners), versus the Union's 100.
+Gen. Charles C. Walcutt arrived to stabilize the defense, and Gen. Wheeler's militia launched several hours of badly coordinated attacks, eventually retreating with about 1,100 casualties (of which about 600 were prisoners), versus the Union's 100.

 At the same time, Slocum's left wing approached the state capital at Milledgeville, prompting the hasty departure of Governor Joseph Brown and the state legislature.
 On November 23, Slocum's troops captured the city and held a mock legislative session in the capitol building, jokingly voting Georgia back into the Union.